 Co-requisites: MUSI 115, MUSI 163

 170 APPLIED VIOLIN

-College level applied music class, requires an audition or permission of instructor to qualify and include individual instruction for Music majors or highly-proficient musicians.
+College level applied music class, requires an audition or permission of instructor to qualify.
+Individual instruction for Music majors or highly-proficient musicians.
 All students are required to perform a jury.